-When introducing products, streamers also obscure target users.
-This is related to the identified malicious strategy, Fuzzy Targeting.
-It was another type of incomplete presentations.
-That is, streamers did not specify the target users, which was usually a product parameter on product pages on e-shopping websites.
+When introducing products, streamers also obscured target users.
+This was related to the identified malicious strategy, Fuzzy Targeting.
+It was another type of incomplete presentation, i.e., streamers did not specify the target users which is usually a parameter on product pages on e-shopping websites.
 P7 compared the difference between streamers' product recommendations to customers and her recommendation to her friends.
 If a product was targeted at females aged 20 to 30, P7 would only consider whether the product was suitable for her friends.
-Alternately, streamers would convince customers that the product could also be used by their husbands and other family members. \begin{quote} The streamer will say `even if you don't want to use it, you can give it to your boyfriend or husband.'
+Alternately, streamers would convince customers that the product could also be used by their husbands and other family members. \begin{quote} The streamer will say ``even if you don't want to use it, you can give it to your boyfriend or husband.''
 The streamer has a very tricky logic loop, that is, she or he will make you feel that no matter who you are, you can always use this product...
-(P7) \end{quote} P13 mentioned another way of Fuzzy Targeting in livestream shopping.
-Instead of obscuring target users, streamers advocated the product could be used in multiple scenarios.
+(P7) \end{quote} P13 mentioned another way of Fuzzy Targeting during livestream shopping.
+Instead of obscuring target users, streamers advocated that a product could be used in multiple scenarios.
 For example, P13 recalled that one streamer tried to convince customers that a coat was suitable for many contexts, such as home, school, and work.
-By imaging the contexts, customers would be convinced that it was good to buy this coat to fit different contexts.
+By imagining the contexts, customers would be convinced that it was good to buy this coat for different contexts.

-Non-standardized stream procedures are not only happening in single product introduction but also in the livestream's schedule.
+Non-standardized stream procedures not only happened during single product introductions but also throughout the livestream's schedule.
 Several participants reported that stream schedules were not transparent or predictable.
 According to P7, livestream channels usually posted stream previews.
-However, they did not specify the sequence of streamed products or the preview's sequences were different from the real one.
-They also applied strategies such as not forecasting the prices of the streamed products or forecasting part of the streamed products.
+However, they did not specify the sequence of streamed products or if the preview's sequences were different from the real one.
+They also applied strategies such as not forecasting the prices of the streamed products or forecasting only part of the streamed products.
 P7 explained that the purpose was to keep customers staying in the livestream channels for a longer time and thus buying more products.
 If customers quit livestream channels, there is no way to know when their desired products will be streamed.
-They need to wait in the channels, which requires considerable time commitment.
+They need to wait in the channels, which requires a considerable time commitment.